A Guide to the 10 Crus of Beaujolais

 Chiroubles tend to have quite a bit of complexity, even as young wines, which makes the appellation a great source for Cru Beaujolais to drink young.
 To me, this complexity derives from a lovely velvetiness that is absent in the other Crus, as well as a floral note that is reminiscent of Fleurie.

 In the vineyard, Régnié is distinguished by its pink granite soils.
 In the mouth, it seems to have a slightly spicier profile than the other Crus.
 It’s a lovely wine in the right hands, but unfortunately there are not many famous examples.
 Descombes and Guy Breton, a member of Morgon’s Gang of Four, make the best examples.
+Antoine Sunier is a promising new producer that is specializing in the Cru.

 Chénas produces a tender wine that can age surprisingly well.
 You do not see it around much, as very few fine examples are imported to the U.S.

-Stay tuned as we break these down, Cru by Cru.
+Read along as we break these down, Cru by Cru.